Manoo-hao/BS32011/outline.md

 Make some more changes

-by Authors me him and her
+by me him and her

 ## Overview